meniga/.github/README.md

 This workflow demonstrates how you can create a GitHub Release.
 This workflow targets the `linux-x64` and `windows-x64` platforms and creates a release for each one.

+## Container CI

+This workflow demonstrates how to build a docker container.

 ## psake CI

 This workflow demonstrates how you can use a self-hosted Windows runner